anparis/blog/content/_index.md

-Welcome :wave: This my first blog.
+Welcome :wave: to my  blog.

 I am French, living in France Strasbourg, 22 years old.
 I studied biology and IT.

-I would like to use this blog as a way of sharing my learnings (in English) and also to motivate myself to do creative writing (in French) and post it here.
+I will use this blog as a way of sharing my learnings or interesting findings.

 ## Links